 Before baking, make sure to punch a hole in the top of each ornament.
 Use a standard sized hole punch or larger.
 The holes made by mini punches will shrink too much.

-How to Bake Shrinky Dinks
+How Do You Bake Shrinky Dinks?

 To bake Shrinky Dinks, preheat the oven to 325 degree.
 Line a baking sheet with parchment paper and place the Shrinky Dinks, ink side up, on the pan.